jakewhiteley/php-sets/README.md

 Set objects are collections of values, you can iterate its elements in insertion order.
 A value in the Set may only occur once; it is unique in the Set's collection.

-Implementation is based on the [MDN JS Reference](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Set) for Sets in EMCA 6 JavaScript.
+Implementation is based on the [MDN JS Reference](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Set) for Sets in EMCA 6 JavaScript, and every effort has been made to provide a native-like an intuative interface.

 ## Initialization
 A set instance can be created either as an object, or as a native-like function.
 When you create a set, you can insert intial values or keep it empty.